所屬分類:報告與見解發佈時間:2026-03-06

 o Verification.

-For each component relevant to the financing analysis, we assess whether the financing meets the minimum requirements for alignment with the corresponding part of the relevant principles.
-All relevant analysis components must be aligned to achieve overall alignment results.
+For each component relevant to the financing analysis, we assess whether the financing meets the minimum requirements for alignment with the corresponding sections of the relevant principles.
+All relevant analytical components must be aligned for an overall alignment outcome to be achieved.

 The weighting and analysis scope of each core factor are as follows: